ricardoalcocer/AlloyAppTemplate/README.md

 # Cross-Platform Application Template

+### IMPORTANT NOTE:  I moved this template to [https://github.com/appcelerator-developer-relations/Template.Hierarchical-Navigation](https://github.com/appcelerator-developer-relations/Template.Hierarchical-Navigation), so make sure you check there for updates.
+I won't be updating this one.

 I originally created this template for my [talk](https://speakerdeck.com/ricardoalcocer/advanced-cross-platform-development) at [ConnectJS 2014](http://www.connect-js.com/).

 The template provides the necessary scaffolding to implement platform-specific containers, with content reusability.
 This is how it works: